victorliu-sq/PaperWriting/FlashSMP.md

-You can insert sentences, deleted sentences and reorder sentences to strengthen the connections between sentencesYou can insert sentences, deleted sentences and reorder sentences to strengthen the connections between sentences
+You can insert sentences, deleted sentences and reorder sentences, (also for words) to strengthen the connections between sentences

 # Title